ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-6-draft.md

 ## 2. Check for errors in your submission csv file

 To evaluate your submissions we make use of several scripts and programs for processing and scoring.
-We do our best to overcome any inconsitencies in the submission file, but you can take a few steps to ensure there are no issues that will cause your file to be graded incorrectly.
+We do our best to overcome any inconsistencies in the submission file, but you can take a few steps to ensure there are no issues that will cause your file to be graded incorrectly.

 ### Submission csv guidelines